A DAX code will be used to find average sales, commission, success rate of broker calls, and the greatest number of calls.

 )

-The given DAX formula calculates the ratio of Sum of Stock Sold to the total sum of monthly values (Jan to Jun) for each individual in the Table3 table.
-It achieves this by grouping data based on names, computing the sum of specified months for each group, and then dividing the Sum of Stock Sold by the calculated total.
-The result offers insights into how the stock sold compares to an individual’s overall monthly activity, aiding in performance evaluation and analysis and, furthermore, help us to find out who has the highest success rate.
+Formula Breakdown The DAX formula calculates the ratio of Sum of Stock Sold to the total sum of monthly values (Jan to Jun) for each individual in the Table3.
+It groups data based on names, computing the sum of specified months for each group, and dividing the Sum of Stock Sold by the calculated total.
+The result offers insights into how the stock sold compares to an individual’s overall monthly activity, aiding in performance evaluation and analysis, and identifying the highest success rate.

-• Now, add Rank column in Measure Name and write the DAX formula.
+- Add Rank in Measure Name and use the DAX formula.

 =RANKX(ALL('Table3'), 'Table3'[Success Rate],, DESC)

-The DAX formula calculates the rank of each individual in Table3 based on their Success Rate values, with a higher rank indicating better success.
-It considers all rows in Table3 for ranking, orders them in descending order of success rates, and assigns a unique rank to each individual based on their relative performance.
-This measure can assist in identifying and comparing individuals based on their success rates, aiding in performance assessment and decision-making.
+Formula Breakdown The DAX formula calculates the rank of each individual in Table3 based on their Success Rate values.
+It considers all rows in Table3, orders them in descending order, and assigns a unique rank to each individual based on their relative performance.

 Things to Remember

-• Measures can be reused across multiple reports and easily shared with colleagues.
+- Measures can be reused across multiple reports.

 Frequently Asked Question